 However, with some simple tricks and techniques, you can do a Magento security audit on your own.
 Below are a few points you need to remember for an effective and insightful audit.

-1. Compatibility with browsers
+1. Check compatibility with browsers

 2. Code Review of third party Magento extensions